Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### Show
 > Show the if it's currently hidden.
-This is equivalent to setting to .
-For controls that inherit , the correct way to make them visible is to call one of the multiple popup*() functions instead.
+This is equivalent to setting to .Note: For controls that inherit , the correct way to make them visible is to call one of the multiple popup*() functions instead.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">